JackScottAU/SNOCOM/README.md

 3. Get remaining programs from the NMA into ROM files.
 4. Build a physical SNOCOM.

+## Current Status

+Runs a hello world program from rom.

 ## Differences between the emulator and the prototype.

 Input instruction: need a way to differentiate between nibble reads and word reads.